Our clinics during COVID-19: A list of FAQs

 - Plexi-glass barriers on the desks

 - Removed many of the high touch surfaces and items including reception furniture, brochures, literature, and children’s toys.
-A clean chair will be made readily available to those who are uncomfortable standing however there will be little to no wait time as we do our absolute best to run right on schedule.
+A clean chair will be made readily available to those who are uncomfortable standing however there will be minimal wait time as we do our absolute best to run right on schedule.

 - All surfaces people touch are disinfected with medical grade disinfectant several times throughout the day, minimum.
 Many surfaces and items are disinfected after each use including all treatment surfaces, equipment, pens and payment systems.